paulinavonstackelberg/ValidatingMIRegularized/README.md

 3) `Documents`: contains the ethical review document and the thesis manuscript (& corresponding TeX files).
 4) `Functions_simulation`: contains all functions (& corresponding descriptions) needed to replicate this study.
 Here, you can also find brief instructions how to run this simulation study.
 5) `Results`: contains the results obtained in this simulation study.
 6) `Supplementary_figures`: contains the supplementary figures for all conditions.
-Here, you can find the PDF `Supplementary_file` which is referred to in-text.
+Here, you can find the PDF [`Supplementary_file`](https://github.com/paulinavonstackelberg/ValidatingMIRegularized/blob/main/Supplementary_figures/Supplementary_file.pdf) which is referred to in the manuscript (S1, S2).

 ## Software requirements